How to keep your Facebook account safe and secure

-Fortunately, Facebook takes security very seriously, and has added a wealth of tools and features designed to ensure that you and only you can get access.
+Fortunately, Facebook has a wealth of tools and features designed to ensure that you—and only you—can get access.
 Before your next round of News Feed browsing and status updating, make sure you switch them on.

 Account protection starts with your password: the longer, and the more difficult to guess, the better.
 That means avoiding anything like “1234”, “password”, or your pet’s first name (especially if your pet’s name is all over your linked Instagram account).

-We wholeheartedly recommend turning on two-step verification too, an extra layer of security now available on most online accounts, from Google to Twitter.
+We wholeheartedly recommend turning on two-step verification too, which adds an extra layer of security and should really be enabled on all your accounts.
 It means that your account can’t be accessed with a username and password alone.
-In Facebook’s case, you also need a code from a phone that’s verified and linked to your account.
+In Facebook’s case, you’ll also need a code from a phone that’s verified and linked to your account.

-Get this set up by opening up Facebook settings on the web, then clicking Security and login, followed by the Edit button next to the heading marked Use two-factor authentication.
-You can have your extra code posted to you via SMS whenever you need to access your account from a new device, or generate codes through an authentication app like Google Authenticator (for Android and iOS), or use a physical security key like YubiKey.
+Get this set up by opening Facebook settings on the web, then clicking Security and Login, followed by the Edit button next to the heading marked Use two-factor authentication.
+You can have an extra code sent to you via text message whenever you need to access your account from a new device, generate codes through an authentication app like Google Authenticator (for Android and iOS), or use a physical security key like YubiKey.

-Click the Security and login tab then use the Edit buttons next to Where You’re Logged In and Recognized Devices.
-These screens show web browsers and phones and tablets where your account is currently active, so end the activity on any computers or devices you don’t recognize (or that you’ve sold or given away).
+Click the Security and Login tab, then check the devices under Where You’re Logged In (click See More) if you need to.
+This list shows web browsers, phones, and tablets where your account is currently active, so you should end the activity on any devices you don’t recognize (or that you’ve sold or given away).
 To do so, click the three vertical dots next to the device, then click Log Out.

 While you’re on this screen, use the trusted contacts option under Settings Up Extra Security to specify three to five people you really trust.
 If you ever lose access to your Facebook account, these contacts will get a code they can pass on to you to let you back in, proving that you are who you say you are.

 Another way hackers can gain access to your account is through third-party apps you’ve connected.
 Open the Apps and Websites tab from the menu on the left and remove access to any apps or services you don’t need any more (like that dating app you ditched three years ago).
 These connections aren’t necessarily dangerous, but the fewer of them you have, the safer you are.

 Tightening the privacy around your Facebook account leaves hackers, marketers and stalkers alike with less to work with.
-Think twice about anything you share, and use the audience selector drop-down menu that appears under the status update box to choose who can see your posts.
+Think twice about anything you share, and use the audience selector drop-down menu that appears under your name in the post box to choose who can see your posts.

 Public posts can be viewed by anyone on the web, whether or not they’re friends with you.
-To see all the public updates you’ve posted, from your profile page click the button labelled with three dots on the cover photo, then choose View As.
-Meanwhile, past public posts by opening the Privacy tab from the left-hand menu, finding Your Activity, and clicking Limit Past Posts.
+To see all the public updates you’ve posted, head to your profile page, click the three dots at the far right of the menu under your cover photo, and choose View As.
+You can also hide past public posts by opening the Privacy tab from the left-hand menu, finding Your Activity, and clicking Limit Past Posts.

-Head to the Timeline and tagging page to control the posts other people tag you in—the second option down lets you review any tags before they go live.
-It won’t stop a “buddy” uploading an embarrassing photo of you (there’s not much you can do about that beyond appealing to their better nature), but it will stop the post from being tagged and showing up on your own Facebook page.
+Head to the Profile and Tagging page to control the posts other people tag you in—the third group of options lets you review any tags before they go live.
+It won’t stop a “buddy” from uploading an embarrassing photo of you (there’s not much you can do about that beyond appealing to their better nature), but it will stop the post from being tagged and showing up on your personal Facebook page.

-Lower down on the same page, you can set the audience for posts you’re tagged in.
-By default, all your friends see something you get tagged in, but you can set this to Only Me instead if you want to keep a lower profile.
+On the same page, you can also set the audience for posts you’re tagged in.
+By default, all your friends will see something you get tagged in, but you can set this to Only Me if you want to keep a lower profile.

 Restricting the audience for your Facebook posts isn’t directly linked to keeping your account more secure, but scammers and hackers will use any information they can get about you to try and wrestle your account from you—or to try and access something else, like your email, through Facebook.

 You should therefore apply some common sense about who you make friends with on the social network and the sort of details you’re sharing.
-If your place of work, birthday, favorite movie and pet’s name are all on show in public posts, then all of a sudden it becomes a lot easier for someone else to pretend to be you with those details to hand.
+If your place of work, birthday, favorite movie, and pet’s name are all visible in public posts, you’ve made it a lot easier for someone to pretend to be you with those details at hand.

-Social engineering—those old-fashioned con tricks—still play a major role in today’s tech-savvy world, so beware of links coming through emails or across instant messengers that make no sense or appear to come out of the blue.
-Be aware of the data you share over the phone or over email, especially if you didn’t initiate the conversation.
+Social engineering—those old-fashioned con tricks—still play a major role in today’s tech-savvy world, so beware of links coming through emails or across messaging apps that make no sense or appear to come out of the blue.
+Be aware of the data you share over the phone or email, especially if you didn’t initiate the conversation.